 On July 26, 2012, Trunkline filed an application with the FERC for approval to transfer approximately 770 miles of underutilized loop piping facilities by sale to an affiliate; such facilities are contemplated to be converted to crude oil transportation service.
 This sale is subject to FERC approval.
-Several parties have intervened, commented, or protested this filing and the Company is currently responding to the Commission's requests for additional information on this application.
+Several parties have intervened, commented, or protested this filing.
+The Company has responded to all information requests from the Commission and is awaiting a final order in this proceeding.